ErikMcClure/transcript-packer/README.md

 # transcript-packer
 Downloads, organizes, and packs transcripts from the MLP Wiki into a JSON file.
+Do not attempt to compile the source code, [download the precompiled executables for your operating system](https://github.com/blackhole12/transcript-packer/releases) before you attempt to run the example.

 ### Usage